cncf/memorials/cody-crudgington.md

 I was close with Cody.
 We shared a lot of the same passions for cooking and family.
 Our bond was really formed over sharing our wins and loses.
 I will miss you Cody, everyday.
 I look forward to hugging you again brother.

+## Seth McCombs

+I had the immense pleasure of working with Cody while I was at Sysdig.
+Throughout my time there, both at work and outside, he was an amazing friend.
+A rock to hold you down when things got rough, and always just willing to listen.
+We met at KubeCon San Diego before I even worked at Sysdig, and he made sure that if there was ever a moment that weekend I needed someone to hang out with, something to do, someone to help, he was there.
+We'd never met before, and he opened his heart to make sure that I was welcomed to the fold, without a second glance.
+We kept in touch here and there after we both found new jobs, he was always checking in to make sure his friends were ok.
+He was a genuine human being, and I count myself so so lucky to have known him.

 ## Alex Barnes